Klammertime/ag-ui-cloudflare/test-copilotkit.md

-# Testing @ag-ui/cloudflare-ai with CopilotKit
+# Testing ag-ui-cloudflare with CopilotKit

 ## Quick Test in Your CopilotKit Project